thomasgladwin/teg_bonsai/README.md

 `[[1, 0.8104412867733357], None, [[2, 0.3317265864314578], None, None]]`

-Each node is a triplet containing the feature-index and split-point, the left-branch, and the right-branch.
+Each node is a triplet containing the feature-index and split-point of the node, the left-branch, and the right-branch.
 Terminal nodes are given as None.

 The cost-complexity criterion is also returned, for cross-validation of the alpha parameter.